PATIENCE IS THE KEY FOR RESPONSIBLE HUNTING

 GROWING WITH THE SPORT

 Now, "86 years young," according to Richey, the way she goes about the sport has changed with time.
-Nowadays, when Richey goes into the field (nearly every day in the fall) her son-in-law walks her out to her coop on their property in the morning and picks her up again once the sun sets.
+Nowadays, when Richey goes into the field (nearly every day in the fall) her son-in-law walks her out to her coop on their property in the afternoon and picks her up again once the sun sets.

 "Every time I say I'm 86, my family says back, 'It's only a number.'
 Because they know how I feel about getting out," said Richey.
 "They do everything they can to see that I have the opportunity to keep doing it."